MillionKids/mkdemo/README.md

-# Firebase Web Codelab - Start code
+# Firebase + Million Kids dashboard

 To install the CLI you need to have installed npm which typically comes with NodeJS.